Innominus/leptos_fluid/crates/view_transitions/technical.md

 3. applies wrapper attributes/classes (`data-reverse`, transition class, `no-animations`)
 4. listens for `animationend` on intro and outro wrappers
 5. clears clone and resets flags after both wrappers report completion

+`FluidFlatOutlet` mirrors the same runtime behavior but uses the current location pathname as its outlet identity instead of `use_matched()` route state.

 ### Attributes applied and re-applied to outro nodes